How do I choose which applied statistics master’s program is best for me?

 When can I attend an information session?

 I cannot attend the information session.
-Can I still meet with an advisor or faculty member to discuss the program?
+Can I still meet with an adviser or faculty member to discuss the program?

 Can you mail an information packet on the program to my home address?

-To receive general updates about NYU Steinhardt, join our monthly eNewsletter mailing list using our online inquiry form. eNews provides you with the latest information on special events, program developments, faculty research, financial aid opportunities and deadlines.
+To receive the latest information on special events, program developments, faculty research, financial aid opportunities and deadlines request information.